SuperOfficeDocs/superoffice-docs/docs/en/contact/learn/index.md

 # Contacts

 A Contact card stores valuable information on all your communication and interaction with a person, as well as their GDPR consent documentation.
+Everything you want to find out about a contact is available from a single screen.

 [!include[Intro](includes/contacts-screen-intro.md)]